shyam-ramakrishnan/twitter_sentiment_analysis/README.md

 **Overview:**

-* Live Twitter feeds were processed using Spark streaming APIs
+* Live Twitter feed were extractes using Spark streaming APIs
-* Used Apache Kafka to queue and buffer the data streams
+* Data streams of tweets were queued and buffered using Apache Kafka
-* Analyzed data on the context of positive or negative reactions using classifiers
+* Analyzed data on the context of positive or negative reactions using sentiment classifiers
-* Rendered a plot showcasing positive vs negative reactions real time
+* Rendered a plot showcasing positive vs negative reactions in real time

 **Plot:**